Icinga/icinga-kubernetes/doc/remove-cluster-instance/remove-instance.md

 cluster still appears in Kubernetes Web
 ```

-The removal command cleans the stored database state belonging to that cluster.
+The removal command deletes the stored Icinga for Kubernetes database state belonging to the selected cluster.

-> Only use this for a cluster that is intentionally and permanently being removed from this Icinga for Kubernetes database.
+> Only use this for a cluster that is intentionally and permanently being removed from this Icinga for Kubernetes
+> database.

 ---

 ## Before You Start

-Make sure the Icinga for Kubernetes daemon for the cluster you want to remove has been stopped.
+Stop the Icinga for Kubernetes daemon that synchronizes the cluster you want to remove.

-Do **not** restart that daemon after removing the cluster unless you intentionally want it to synchronize the cluster into the database again.
+Do **not** restart that daemon after removing the cluster unless you intentionally want it to synchronize the cluster
+into the database again.

 You also need the UUID of the cluster you want to remove.